-Construction employment is forecast to grow moderately in 2024 and 2025.
+Construction employment is forecast to grow moderately in 2024 and 2025 and slowly in 2026, similar to the overall growth.

-Since 2019, average wages have increased less in Construction than statewide and are projected to increase more in 2023.
+Since 2019, average wages have increased less in Construction than statewide.

 Both frequency and severity of Construction claims have been approximately 50% higher than the statewide average in recent years.